 - (1) Students who do not meet the specific subject requirements in §15.1 will not be considered for admission to the Faculty of Agriculture, Forestry, and Home Economics.
 Any deficiencies in matriculation subjects must be rectified before admission.
-Students who are deficient in one or more matriculation subjects may fulfil this deficiency with University transferable work in the same subject area as described in Admission Chart 1 - (2) Students registered in another faculty at the University of Alberta or in another postsecondary institution may apply to transfer to the Faculty of Agriculture, Forestry, and Home Economics.
-Applicants who have completed ★24 or more transferable to the University of Alberta will be considered for admission on the basis of their admission grade point average (AGPA) if they have an AGPA of at least 2.0 (2.7 for the Business Management programs) and meet all other admission requirements.
+Students who are deficient in one or more matriculation subjects may fulfil this deficiency with University transferable work in the same subject area as described in Admission Chart 1. - (2) Students registered in another faculty at the University of Alberta or in another postsecondary institution may apply to transfer to the Faculty of Agriculture, Forestry, and Home Economics.
+Applicants who have completed ★24 or more transferable to the University of Alberta will be considered for admission on the basis of their admission grade point average (AGPA) if they have an AGPA of at least 2.0 [2.7 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major) program] and meet all other admission requirements.
+Applicants to the BSc in Environmental and Conservation Sciences Bilingual program should see §34.5.1.
 Refer to §14.2.1(1) for calculation of AGPA.
 Applicants should note that possession of the minimum requirements does not guarantee admission.
-Transfer credit will be given for completed course work that is applicable to the degree. - (3) Transfer applicants who have completed less than ★24 transferable to the University of Alberta will be considered for admission on the basis of their high school matriculation average and their postsecondary course - (4) Subsequent to having been required to withdraw from any other postsecondary institution, students must have successfully completed at least ★24 transferable to the University of Alberta with an AGPA of 2.0 (2.7 for the Business Management programs) to be considered for admission.
-Applicants who have twice been required to withdraw from any postsecondary institution or program will not normally be considered

-- for admission to the Faculty of Agriculture, Forestry, and Home Economics.
-Refer to §14.2.1(1) for calculation of AGPA. - (5) Students who have been required to withdraw from the University of Alberta and who then complete ★18 transferable to the University of Alberta with an AGPA of 2.7 or ★24 transferable to the University of Alberta with an AGPA of 2.0 (2.7 for the Business Management programs) may apply for admission to the Faculty, unless they have been required to withdraw more than once from any postsecondary programs [see §33.4(3)d(2)].
+Transfer credit will be given for completed course work that is applicable to the degree. - (3) Transfer applicants who have completed less than ★24 transferable to the University of Alberta will be considered for admission on the basis of their high school matriculation average and their postsecondary course work. - (4) Subsequent to having been required to withdraw from any other postsecondary institution, students must have successfully completed at least ★24 transferable to the University of Alberta with an AGPA of 2.0 (2.7 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major) program) to be considered for admission.
+Applicants who have twice been required to withdraw from any postsecondary institution or program will not normally be considered for admission to the Faculty of Agriculture, Forestry, and Home Economics.
+Refer to \$14.2.1(1) for calculation of AGPA. - (5) Students who have been required to withdraw from the University of Alberta and who then complete ★18 transferable to the University of Alberta with an AGPA of 2.7 or ★24 transferable to the University of Alberta with an AGPA of 2.0 (2.7 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major) program) may apply for readmission to the Faculty, unless they have been required to withdraw more than once from any postsecondary programs [see §33.4(3)d(2)].